uhafner/warnings-ng-plugin-devenv/README.md

-# Warnings Plugin - Development Environment
+# Warnings and Code Coverage Plugins - Development Environment

-This docker based development environment is for new contributors of the Warnings Next Generation to reduce the initial ramp-up time.
+This docker based development environment is for new contributors of the Warnings Next Generation and Code Coverage Plugins to reduce the initial ramp-up time.
 It consists of the following parts:

-- Scripts to check out all modules of the Warnings plugin from GitHub.
+- Scripts to check out all modules of these Jenkins plugins from GitHub.
 Depending on the part where you want to contribute to, you usually work with just one of these modules.
 However, it simplifies the development if all modules are already part of the workspace.
 Then you can switch at any time to one of the other modules.